-When I first arrived in China, the driver was late because he had bought a new car (ribbon still attached) and got stuck in traffic.
-Not speaking a word of mandarin, I managed to mime to a friendly stranger that I needed them to call a number.
-A very apologetic Cody answered and explained they were on their way and a few minutes later a sprinting Tom came to grab my bags!
+When I first arrived in China, the driver was late because he had bought a new car (ribbon still attached) and got stuck in traffic!
+Not speaking a word of Mandarin, I managed to mime to a friendly stranger that I needed them to call a number.
+A very apologetic Cody (the Vice President) answered and explained they were on their way and a few minutes later a sprinting Tom (the Curriculum and Content Developer) came to grab my bags!

 The excitement did not end there, as the driver was blasting club music and somehow managed to have a tv show of cars with half naked pretty girls modeling on top of them playing on his car’s screen!
 Eventually we got to my new flat where I was greeted by a jet lagged flatmate and unpacked before passing out!